sakopov/AspNetCore.CongestionControl/README.md

 ## Request Rate Limiter

 The Request Rate Limiter restricts each client to *N* requests per time interval using [Token Bucket](https://en.wikipedia.org/wiki/Token_bucket) algorithm.
-It can allow brief traffic spikes to burst above the cap.
+It can allow brief traffic spikes to burst above the capacity of the bucket.

 There are 3 parameters that define the behavior of the Request Rate Limiter.